 We've got the tools you need to get F.I.T!

-Our program and housing counselors have all gone through rigorous testing and requirements and are all certified by the U.S. Department of Housing and Urban Development (HUD).
+Our housing and financial counselors have completed rigorous training and certification requirements and are certified by the U.S. Department of Housing and Urban Development (HUD).

-We're proud to partner with Erie County Library System's Blasco Memorial Library to broadcast classes to their site!
+We're proud to partner with Erie County Library System to broadcast classes to various library locations!
 Register to join at their location: events.erielibrary.org.
-(Asterisk on flyer indicates Blasco dates!)
+(Note each location on the flyer.)

 St. Martin Center promotes Fair Housing.
 The Fair Housing Act is a Federal law that protects people from housing discrimination based on the basis of: race, color, national, origin, sex, religion, disability, and familial status (familial status means the presence of children under 18 in a household, pregnant women or anyone in the process of adopting or securing legal custody of a child).
 You can report discrimination at 267-419-8918, info@equalhousing.org, or through equalhousing.org.